brianliu03/motif-lab/README.md

 Motif Lab is a Rust-based algorithmic composition engine for musical thinking away from the instrument.
 It treats short musical ideas as structured data, then applies small, inspectable algorithms for analysis, transformation, comparison, compression, and graph-based continuation.

-The project is intentionally CLI-first and library-first.
-It is not a DAW, audio engine, notation system, or web app.
-The first goal is a clean Rust core that makes musical structure easy to represent, test, and transform.

 ## Current Motif Format

 Motifs are plain text files made of whitespace-separated notes: